songyahui/SyncedEffects/Rebuttal_ecoop.md

 ### Q4.
 Were there any surprises or challenges in the implementation/evaluation?

-We preferred to make use of existing implementations to build our front-end parser.
+We preferred to make use of existing implementations to build our front-end.
 We looked into the source code of the compiler of Hiphop.js.
 Unfortunately, we did not manage to get it run.
 Due to the time limits, we wrote the parser from scratch in Ocaml for the core language.

 If there are follow-up works, we will continue to investigate adding our temporal verification into existing language implementations.

+Another surprise is the proof for the loop invariant inference we discovered (FV-Par rule and the proof in Appendix C), which has not been mentioned by prior works at all!

 ### Q5.
 Why not some evaluation statistics?